An Investor's Guide to the Different Classes of Stocks and Shares

-If you own 10 10c shares in a company you have only $1 share of the nominal capital.
-But you have 10 votes.
-If I have 1 $1 share, I have the same dividend payouts as you.
+If you own 10 10c shares in a company, you have only $1 share of the nominal capital, but you have 10 votes.
+If I have one $1 share, I have the same dividend payouts as you.
 But I have only one vote.

 Investing in ordinary shares gives you a share in the future profits of the company.
 But you risk losing some or all of your money if the company does bust, or even if it struggles in future.

 If you can afford to lock your money away for a reasonable amount of time, investing in a diversified portfolio of ordinary shares has historically given the best return on your money compared to other asset classes.